-However, at this time no lands in the City are designated R-L or zoned R-L. Should lands be designated and/or zoned R-L in the future, then the provisions of AB 1783 will apply.
+However, at this time there are no lands in the City designated R-L or zoned R-L. Should lands be designated and/or zoned R-L in the future, then the provisions of AB 1783 will apply.
 On this basis, the City has determined it does not have lands designated as agricultural and the provisions of AB 1783 do not apply at this time.
 Nonetheless, as discussed in Appendix B, Mt.
 Shasta has an adequate supply of lands suitable for a variety of housing types, e.g., single family residential, duplexes, multifamily, etc., with 286 sites that allow by-residential development, which total 349 acres, with a total realistic capacity of 2,870 units.

-L. Other Locally Adopted Ordinances
+6.5.117.5.11 Other Locally Adopted Ordinances